You Xigui

 You Xigui (由喜贵; born May 1939) is a retired general in the People's Liberation Army of China.
-He was an alternate member of the 15th and 16th Central Committee of the Chinese Communist Party.
+He was an alternate of the 15th and 16th Central Committee of the Chinese Communist Party.

 Biography

 You was born in Ding County (now Dingzhou), Hebei, in May 1939.
 He served in the Central Guard Regiment from January 1958 to July 1983.
 In July 1983, he was assigned to the Central Guard Bureau of the General Office of the Chinese Communist Party, where he was promoted to deputy director in July 1985 and to director in August 1994.